 If you’re deployed in the military, you’re intimately familiar with the strengths and limitations of APO/FPO addresses.
 You get international shipping at domestic rates, provided you use USPS, adhere to additional regulations–and your e-commerce retailer even wants to get involved with special shipments and customs forms.

 At Flatbike, we’ve shipped to APO, FPO, APO forwarding service, and even general delivery for someone touring in an RV with no permanent address.
 We understand deployments.
-And a CHANGE bike just may be the best way to get any bike overseas–folding or not.
+And a CHANGE bike just may be the best way to ship any bike overseas–folding or not.

 APO/FPO: The rules